Sandnes: Climate

 Sandnes is in a common urban area with Stavanger and thus the weather station for the international airport of Stavanger Sola is the closest weather station to Sandnes proper.

 Situated on the southwest coast of Norway, the local climate is greatly influenced by the temperate water in the North Sea, and Atlantic lows giving mild westerlies also in winter.
 This creates warmer temperatures throughout the year compared to other cities at similar latitudes, and also gives plentiful precipitation in the form of rain, especially in late autumn and winter.
 Sandnes is a little bit more inland than the airport so thus may have slightly warmer summer days and cooler winter nights as a result.

-According to Köppen climate classification, Sandnes has a temperate oceanic climate (Köppen: Cfb, Trewartha: Dolk) with five months with a mean temperature above 10 C. Spring and early summer is the driest season.
+Sandnes has a temperate oceanic climate (Köppen: Cfb, Trewartha: Dolk) with five months with a mean temperature above 10 C. Spring and early summer is the driest season.
 The all-time high 33.5 C at the airport was recorded August 1975.
 The warmest high recorded in the Stavanger area is 34.4 C at the weather station Stavanger-Våland (72 m) in July 2018.
-The warmest month on record at Stavanger Airport is August 2002 with mean 19.3 °C and average daily high 23.2 °C. The all-time low -19.8 C was recorded January 1987.
-The coldest month on record is February 1963 with mean -5 °C and average daily low -9.6 °C. The average date for the last overnight freeze (low below 0 °C) in spring is April 20 and average date for first freeze in autumn is October 31 giving a frost-free season of 193 days (Stavanger Airport Sola 1981-2010 average).
+The all-time low -19.8 C was recorded January 1987.